oroinc/documentation/back_office/marketing/index.rst

 :ref:`Content Blocks <user-guide--landing-pages--marketing--content-blocks>` enable to display generic information on your website customizing the pages with a variety of content.

+You can also customize the content of :ref:`Customer Login Page <customer-login-pages>` in the storefront.

 .. toctree::
    :maxdepth: 2